 Finding opportunities in sustainable cost reductions and budgeting.

 We have proactively announced that we do not see our employees returning to our offices before the end of 2021.
-We believe it is important to maintain transparency, and we wanted to give a realistic guideline for employees to prepare for mentally and physically.
-With that, we also reduced overheard where we could, and reinvested those savings and resources to help our staff with making their home offices more comfortable, more conducive to a long-term situation, and more productive.
+We believe it is important to maintain transparency, and we wanted to give a realistic guideline for employees to prepare mentally and physically.
+With that, we also reduced overheard where we could and reinvested those savings and resources to help our staff with making their home offices more comfortable, more conducive to a long-term situation, and more productive.

 Implementing new safety protocols and procedures for staff conducting fieldwork.

 We remain dedicated to the safety of our staff, clients, and community first.
-Much of the work FCS does involves fieldwork and monitoring cultural resources, biological resources, traffic studies, and air quality.
+Much of the work FCS does involve fieldwork and monitoring cultural resources, biological resources, traffic studies, and air quality.
 We implemented a series of new guidance and policies for our staff that work in the field and when asked to attend a client meeting in person.
 Additionally, we developed a cross-department task force to track the constantly changing guidance and recommendations.

 Retaining clients and prospective clients.